abinit/abinit/doc/developers/new_testsuite.md

 !!! tip

-    Within the explore shell `show ceil` will tell you among other informations what are the constraints disabled by the use of `ceil` in the _exclude_ field.
+    Within the explore shell `show ceil` will tell you, among other informations, what are the constraints disabled by the use of `ceil` in the _exclude_ field.